DioxusLabs/dioxus/packages/rink/README.md

 **WARNING: Rink is currently under construction!**

-Rendering a VirtualDom works fine, but the ecosystem of hooks is not yet ready.
+Rendering a Dom works fine, but the ecosystem of widgets is not ready yet.
 Additionally, some bugs in the flexbox implementation might be quirky at times.

 ## Features